 There are a few downsides to the Apple watch – namely that there’s only one style and the only thing you can change is the band.
 I don’t find the style particularly appealing, but them’s the breaks.
 There are a few cases out there such as the one from Catalyst that gives the Apple watch more water protection as well as a more rugged appearance.
 It also helps protect the watch a bit which is a good idea.

 Garmin has started to really nail the smartwatch niche with some extremely high quality and well-reviewed watches.
-An amazing alternative to the Apple Watch for data geeks and those with an Android phone, the Garmin Instinct Solar Surf is targeted at surfers with a few key enhancements.
+An amazing alternative to the Apple Watch for data geeks and those with an Android phone, the Garmin Instinct 3 is targeted at surfers with a few key enhancements.

 Pros: